CNAG-Biomedical-Informatics/convert-pheno/README.md

 \- mixed match: Intraventricular Brain Hemorrhage

-`--min-text-similarity-score` sets the minimum value for the Sorensen-Dice coefficient.
+`--min-text-similarity-score` sets the minimum value for the Cosine / Sorensen-Dice coefficient.

 Note that `mixed` search requires more computational time and its results can be unpredictable.
 Please us it with caution.